aschmidt75/ai-augmented-software-composition/ka-software-architecture.md

 There are many driving forces for determining the software architecture of the solution
 - Primary stakeholder concerns
 - Company/IT governance models
-- The environment the solution is working in, regarding its influences to it.
+- The environment in which the solution is working in, regarding its influences to it.
 - Any of the requirements found so far in the requirements engineering process

 # Integrating Generative AI